RaraProjects/rsvp/README.md

 _Note: Some features such as audible notifications when the timer reaches zero or chat reporting do not meet the HorizonXI addon standards and cannot be implemented with this addon._

-This addon is NOT Horizon approved yet.
+This addon is currently in the Horizon approval process.
+It is NOT Horizon approved yet.

 ## Features
 1. Local clock